pyrethus/emf4cpp/README.md

 Andrés Senac González, Diego Sevilla Ruiz, Gregorio Martinez Perez, "_EMF4CPP: a C++ Ecore Implementation_", DSDM 2010 - Desarrollo de Software Dirigido por Modelos, Jornadas de Ingenieria del Software y Bases de Datos (JISBD 2010), Valencia, Spain, September 2010.
 [PDF](http://www.sistedes.es/TJISBD/Vol-4/No-2/articles/DSDM-articulo-13.pdf)

+Matthias Dörfel, "_EMF4CPP Generating Ecore Models for C++_", MUC++, Munich C++ User Group Meeting, September 2018.
+[PDF](doc/muc++-lightning-talk-2018/presentation.pdf) | [Video](https://www.youtube.com/watch?v=tKM8-paCVyw)

 # Contact #

 The code is still being actively developed, but we encourage all programmers that want a port of the great EMF tooling to C++ to contact us and test the tools, provide feedback or even code.
 We hope this utility to be of help to the community.
-If you want further information, or collaborate with the code or ideas, you can contact either [Andrés Senac](mailto:andres@senac.es) or [Diego Sevilla](mailto:dsevilla@um.es).
+If you want further information, or collaborate with the code or ideas, you can contact either the [EMF4CPP Team at INCHRON](mailto:emf4cpp@inchron.com), or the original authors [Andrés Senac](mailto:andres@senac.es) or [Diego Sevilla](mailto:dsevilla@um.es).